Kodkollektivet/unity-project-0/README.md

 So we wanted to try and make a platformer..

 ## Rules
-1. Work in branch 'test'
+1. Work in branch 'dev'
 2. Merge with 'main' only when a stage of the project is complete
 3. Merge without removing source branch
 4. Pull before pushing